 What I feel to be the most damning aspect of Mr. Schrader’s opinion is that it is, from an artistic standpoint, a betrayal of his own movement’s ethos.
 What made New Hollywood such an inspiring movement despite its many, many flaws was how it encouraged its directors to get creative.
 Part of what inspired it in the first place was when the film industry had no choice but to acknowledge their competition.
-People stayed home to watch television, independent efforts attracted young talent, and many foreign filmmakers such as Akira Kurosawa and François Truffaut proved they were more than a match for Hollywood’s best.
+People stayed home to watch television, independent efforts attracted young talent, and many filmmakers abroad such as Akira Kurosawa, Federico Fellini, and Jean-Luc Godard proved they were more than a match for Hollywood’s best.
 In the face of this fierce competition, directors sought to step up their game.
 They rose to the challenge, and produced many classic films.
 Even if it didn’t work out in the long term, their influence on the medium is undeniable.

-With such contempt for his audience, I don’t feel it to be a coincidence that I saw not a faint glimmer of the creative spark he used to pen the script for Raging Bull alongside Mardik Martin when I listened to this interview or even as I watched First Reformed.
-Rather than take the new environment as a challenge to improve himself and step up his game, Mr. Schrader opted to lash out at his audience instead.
+With such contempt for his audience, I don’t feel it to be a coincidence that I saw not a faint glimmer of the creative spark he used to pen the script for Raging Bull alongside Mardik Martin when I listened to this interview.
+Rather than take the new environment as a challenge to step up his game, Mr. Schrader opted to whine about how unfair it is that he no longer has a captive audience.
 Interestingly, fellow New Hollywood alumni Steven Spielberg would later call on the Oscars to forbid Netflix from entering the competition ever again after Alfonso Cuarón’s Roma received a nomination.
 Given that he attracted the attention of the United States Department of Justice, it’s difficult to dismiss the idea that he sought to deplatform his competition rather than protect the sanctity of the Academy.
 It’s the same line of thinking that fuels Mr. Schrader’s beliefs; there’s no need to improve if he can cut potential detractors off at the knees first.
 So, while Mr. Schrader believes filmgoers are letting him down, I feel his conclusion demonstrates he has already thrown in the towel.